 - The surcharge means that for every $1 of your tax bill (after exemptions are taken into account) an additional 1.5 cents will be collected for CPA.

 Medford's CPA includes every exemption allowed under the law.

 Everyone qualifies for the exemption of the first $100,000 of assessed value.
-For low-income homeowners and low- to moderate-income senior homeowners, the income limits for full exemption are currently as follows:
+Low-income homeowners and low- to moderate-income senior homeowners can apply for an exemption here.
+The income limits for full exemption are currently as follows (2017):